About the Project

 - Improve physical and mental health and wellbeing

 - Provide carers with respite

-The sessions will take place at Ilchester Town Hall on Tuesday afternoons from 1:30pm – 4:30pm and will include a falls prevention dance session, meet and greet and social time with refreshments.
+The sessions will take place at St Peter's Community Centre, Yeovil on Monday afternoons 1pm - 4pm and will include a falls prevention dance session, meet and greet and social time with refreshments.
 We have been working in partnership with Somerset Partnership and SPARK Somerset and have also received input and guidance from the Community Mental Health Team at Magnolia House to help shape the project.